Earl E. T. Smith

-Earl Edward Tailer Smith (July 8, 1903 – February 15, 1991) was an American financier and diplomat, who served as ambassador to Cuba from 1957 to 1959 and mayor of Palm Beach 1971 to 1977.
+Earl Edward Tailer Smith (July 8, 1903 – February 15, 1991) was an American financier and diplomat, who served as ambassador to Cuba from 1957 to 1959 and as mayor of Palm Beach from 1971 to 1977.

 Early life

 Smith was born in Newport, Rhode Island on July 8, 1903.
 He was a son of Frances Bogert "Fannie" Tailer (1884–1953), and Sydney Johnston Smith (1868–1949), a cotton broker and sportsman.
-His parents divorced in 1909 and his mother remarried to C. Whitney Carpenter in 1916.
+His parents divorced in 1909 and his mother remarried, to C. Whitney Carpenter in 1916.
 They also divorced.

-His maternal grandparents were Edward Neufville Tailer, a prominent merchant and banker, and Agnes Suffern (the daughter of Thomas Suffern).
+Smith's maternal grandparents were Edward Neufville Tailer, a prominent merchant and banker, and Agnes Suffern (the daughter of Thomas Suffern).
 His aunt, Agnes Suffern Tailer Burnett, was the wife of U.S. Attorney Henry Lawrence Burnett.
 Another aunt, Mary Tailer Livingston, was the mother of New York Assemblyman Robert Reginald Livingston, a descendant of Chancellor Robert R. Livingston.

-He was educated at the Taft School in Watertown, Connecticut followed by Yale University in New Haven, Connecticut from 1926 to 1928.
+Smith was educated at the Taft School in Watertown, Connecticut, followed by Yale University in New Haven, Connecticut from 1926 to 1928.